Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 - Blockchain technologies: Exploring immutable ledgers for data provenance (e.g., Hyperledger Fabric).
 HCSRL notes blockchain's potential for preventing product loss and counterfeiting by tracking products from manufacturing to distribution, as mentioned earlier.

 - Cloud provider solutions: AWS Nitro Enclaves, Azure Attestation, GCP Shielded VMs.
+These services offer hardware-backed security features that can be leveraged for workload attestation and secure data processing.

 While full implementation varies, these snippets illustrate key concepts.